Zoibderg/cs162_group_banking_project/README.md

 + Customer?
 For address and other info

 **(4 points possible ) Write the purpose of each class.**

++ BankAccount: base class for the different types of bank accounts, like SavingsAccount and CheckingAccount.
+It would hold common attributes and methods like account number, balance, and deposit/withdrawal functionality.
++ SavingsAccount: would inherit from BankAccount and have additional attributes and methods specific to savings accounts, like interest rate calculation.
++ CheckingAccount: CheckingAccount would also inherit from BankAccount and handle checking account-specific features, like overdraft limits or check writing.
++ CreditAccount: represent credit card accounts and manage features like credit limit, APR, and reward points?
++ Transaction: processing different types of transactions, such as deposits, withdrawals, and transfers, for all account types.
++ Customer: store customer information, such as name, address, contact details, and a list of BankAccounts associated with the customer.
++ BankAccount Container: to hold and manage all the bank accounts within the system?

 **(2 points possible) What is the class relationship “has a relationship (composition)” , “is a relationship (inheritance)” or both?**